-Opinion | Biden Republicans may transform American politics
+Opinion | More top Republicans are abandoning Trump

 This came less than a week after Sen. John McCain’s widow, Cindy McCain, joined a slew of former McCain staffers in endorsing Biden.
 The mother of two sons who served in the armed forces, she cited as her breaking point Trump’s disparagement of the troops as “losers.”
 “I want my president to have my back,” she said, “and I don’t believe that’s the case right now.”

 Ridge and McCain are only a small part of the flood of Republican leaders who have turned against Trump, even while 90 percent of the rank and file remains loyal.
-Some — such as former president George W. Bush, former national security adviser John Bolton, Gov. Phil Scott (R.-Vt.) and Sen. Mitt Romney (R.-Utah) — have made clear they won’t be voting for Trump even though they don’t plan to endorse his challenger.
+Some — such as former president George W. Bush, former national security adviser John Bolton, Gov. Phil Scott (R-Vt.) and Sen. Mitt Romney (R-Utah) — have made clear they won’t be voting for Trump even though they don’t plan to endorse his challenger.

 Many others have gone further.
 In addition to Ridge, at least six other members of Bush’s Cabinet have endorsed Biden.
 So have more than 70 former Republican national security officials.
 So have seven former Republican governors (including Rick Snyder, who until 2018 led the swing state of Michigan), five former Republican senators, and more than two dozen former Republican House members.